 #MorePeopleSinging

 A vision for impact.

 A world where choral music is genuinely available to anyone who wants in.
 Where choralists have a real path to develop their voices.
 Where conductors are equipped with methods that actually move singers forward.
-Where communities know what it feels like to live with a choral tradition at their center.
+Where communities know what it feels like to live with a choral tradition at their center — because someone built one, and kept the doors open.

+#MorePeopleSinging